legoraft/legoraft.github.io/_drafts/arch-install-backups.md

 btrfs subvolume create /mnt/<volume>
 ```

-After creating the volumes, check if all are there by running
+After creating the volumes, check if all are there by running the following:

 ```
 btrfs subvolume list /mnt